nest-cloud/nestcloud/packages/rbac/README.md

     * @param client
     * If set config.backend to Backend.CONSUl, the client will be consul instance;
     * if set config.backend to Backend.LOADBALANCE, the client will be loadbalance instance;
-    * if set config.backend to Backend.CUSTOM or not set, the client is null.
+    * if set config.backend to Backend.CUSTOM or not set, the client will be null.
     */
     public async init(config: IRbacConfig, client?: any) {
         const roles: IRbacRole[] = [];